microsoft/autogen/website/docs/topics/long_contexts.md

 {'content': 'very very very very very very long string', 'role': 'user'}]
 ```

-By applying the `MessageHistoryLimiter`, we can see that we limited the context history to the 3 most recent messages.
+By applying the `MessageHistoryLimiter`, we can see that we were able to limit the context history to the 3 most recent messages.

 #### Example 2: Limiting the Number of Tokens